-Whether you are driving down I-81 for a quick day trip or simply “passing through” the northern part of the interstate to a much further destination, this 95-mile stretch of road has a surprising amount of attractions that make for great pit stops.
+Whether you are driving down I-81 for a quick day trip or simply passing through, this 95-mile stretch of road has a surprising amount of attractions that make for great pit stops.
 Take a break and venture off Interstate 81 when making the drive between Winchester and Staunton to visit a few of these interesting and fun destinations.

 Exit: 315